 Why You'll Love It

-This healthy non-dairy yogurt:
+This homemade almond yogurt:

-- is SO creamy, clean, and rich-tasting.
+- is SO creamy, clean, and rich-tasting

-- cuts down on single-use plastic containers.
+- cuts down on single-use plastic containers

-- contains no gums.
+- contains no gums

 Ingredient Notes